Hrvoje Perić

-Hrvoje Perić (born October 25, 1985) is a Croatian professional basketball player currently playing for Benedetto XIV Cento of the Italian second-tier Serie A2 Basket.
+Hrvoje Perić (born 25 October 1985) is a Croatian professional basketball player who last played for Benedetto XIV Cento of the Italian second-tier Serie A2 Basket.
 Standing at 2.01 m, he plays at the power forward position.

 Professional career

 Croatia

 After progressing through the youth ranks of home town club KK Dubrovnik, he debuted with the first team in the Croatian second division (A-2) in 2000-01.